evkx/evkx.github.io/content/models/xiaomi/su7/su7/_index.md

 The standard headlights use LED Matrix technology.
 LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually to un-light small areas in front.
 In addition, the standard taillights use LED technology.

-{{< sitefiguresized thumb="models/xiaomi/su7/su7_pro/headlights_1_st.jpg" title="Xiaomi SU7 Pro" width="2880" height="2160"  >}}
+{{< sitefiguresized thumb="models/xiaomi/su7/su7/headlights_1_st.jpg" title="Xiaomi SU7" width="2880" height="2160"  >}}

 ## Advanced driver assistance systems

-The Xiaomi SU7 Pro has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/)  (ADAS) for better safety and comfort.
+The Xiaomi SU7 has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/)  (ADAS) for better safety and comfort.
 ### Safety systems

-The Xiaomi SU7 Pro has an [**anti-lock braking system (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/)  as a standard system.
+The Xiaomi SU7 has an [**anti-lock braking system (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/)  as a standard system.
 This system helps to prevent a vehicle's wheels from locking up during braking.

-The Xiaomi SU7 Pro has an [**Electronic Stability Control**](../../../../technology/driverassistance/electronicstabilitycontrol/)  as a standard system designed to improve a vehicle's stability and handling during sudden maneuvers or slippery road conditions.
+The Xiaomi SU7 has an [**Electronic Stability Control**](../../../../technology/driverassistance/electronicstabilitycontrol/)  as a standard system designed to improve a vehicle's stability and handling during sudden maneuvers or slippery road conditions.

-The Xiaomi SU7 Pro has a [**lane-keeping assist**](../../../../technology/driverassistance/lanekeepingassist/)  as a standard system.
+The Xiaomi SU7 has a [**lane-keeping assist**](../../../../technology/driverassistance/lanekeepingassist/)  as a standard system.
 This system helps to prevent the car from getting out of its lane.
 In addition, it has a [**lane departure warning**](../../../../technology/driverassistance/lanedeparturewarning/) system that warns the driver if the vehicle leaves the driving lane.

 [**Front Cross Traffic Assist**](../../../../technology/driverassistance/frontcrosstrafficassist/) is a standard driver assist system that helps drivers detect oncoming traffic when crossing an intersection or turning left or right from a stopped position.